 Matakauri was happy however he knew that one day Matau would eventually come back to the village to seek revenge and so Matakauri set off back into the mountains to confront the Taniwha once more.
 When he arrived at the monster's lair he again found Matau sleeping and so Matakauri decided to build a huge fire around the monster and burned Matau in his sleep!

-The fire burn for so long and so hot that it made a trough hundreds of metres deep and melted all the snow from the surrounding peaks which filled the trough and created the great Lake Wakatipu, The trough of the giant!
+The fire burn for so long and so hot that it made a trough hundreds of meters deep and melted all the snow from the surrounding peaks which filled the trough and created the great Lake Wakatipu, The trough of the giant!

 Matakauri returned to the village a hero however there was one part of the monster body that lives on, his still beating heart.
 It is possible to see evidence of this on the lake and if you look at the level of the water you'll see that it raises and lowers throughout the day.
 If you look at a map of the lake you’ll see that it resembles a person, or monster, lying on its side, Queenstown sits in the middle of the lake near the knee with Glenorchy being the head and Garston at the southern end of the lake Matau's feet.